geminiplanetimager/gpi_pipeline/documentation/installation/configuration.rst

  > bash gpi-setup-nix

  Follow the instructions given by the installation script.
+The relevant settings are written to a file ``.gpienv`` in your home directory.
 You will need to restart your terminal application for the installation to take effect.

  If everything went well, you can proceed to starting up the pipeline: :ref:`first-startup`.